zuozhenggh/learning-library/enterprise-manageability-library/oci-database-management/dbmgmt-features/dbmgmt-features.md

 ## Introduction

 Database Management provides a single-pane-of-glass view of your fleet of on-premises and cloud databases in OCI, and enables you to detect issues across the fleet and respond to performance and configuration alerts.
-As a DBA, here are some of the tasks you can perform using Database Management, which are categorized under database monitoring and management areas.
+Here are some of the tasks you can perform using Database Management, which are categorized under database monitoring and management areas.

 Fleet Monitoring and Management
 -   Obtain an overview of your fleet of databases.